Dengzhi-USTC/A-robust-registration-loss/README.md

   Our metric is implemented with the Pytorch, and we test on the Pytorch [0.7, 1.7].
 Besides, considering memory consumption, please keep the memory above 15G.
 You can refer to the [requirements.txt](./code/requirements.txt) for more details.
 ### Data

-  You can download the [Human dataset](https://mailustceducn-my.sharepoint.com/:u:/g/personal/zhideng_mail_ustc_edu_cn/EZ1nYTksRa1JndRj7c6wV4IB9wfSr3ataJV8NE0b4EZYtQ?e=PIJsFB), [Airplane datasets](https://mailustceducn-my.sharepoint.com/:u:/g/personal/zhideng_mail_ustc_edu_cn/EflslRBzK6pBmBtcaWoU8lsBnUSvm74JIG99Et9Rxo8xqQ?e=AjkdSU), [Real dataset](https://mailustceducn-my.sharepoint.com/:u:/g/personal/zhideng_mail_ustc_edu_cn/EW8GRJG9cGRLjI0qnED90o8BJ-zTWjp9B_Y3TT4tQPncEQ?e=d2RASg).
+  You can download the [Human dataset](https://mailustceducn-my.sharepoint.com/:u:/g/personal/zhideng_mail_ustc_edu_cn/EZ1nYTksRa1JndRj7c6wV4IB9wfSr3ataJV8NE0b4EZYtQ?e=PIJsFB), [Airplane datasets](https://mailustceducn-my.sharepoint.com/:u:/g/personal/zhideng_mail_ustc_edu_cn/EflslRBzK6pBmBtcaWoU8lsBnUSvm74JIG99Et9Rxo8xqQ?e=AjkdSU), and [Real dataset](https://mailustceducn-my.sharepoint.com/:u:/g/personal/zhideng_mail_ustc_edu_cn/EW8GRJG9cGRLjI0qnED90o8BJ-zTWjp9B_Y3TT4tQPncEQ?e=d2RASg).

   You also can use our [scripts](./code/generate_data_preparation.py) to generate pre-processing data and retrain your network, and please refer to the training details in our paper.